 You can prepare the materials ahead of time for younger children.

-Whatever the age or skill level, kids especially love seeing the letters that form their names, and they enjoy simple matching games.
+Whatever the age or skill level, kids especially love recognizing letters in their names, and they enjoy simple matching games.

 Activities like these promote letter recognition in ways that are both fun and engaging, and benefit early literacy skills.